VoteCast: California voters say nation headed wrong way

 LOS ANGELES (AP) — A majority of voters casting midterm election ballots in California said the country is headed in the wrong direction, according to a wide-ranging survey of the American electorate.

-As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that roughly 7 out of 10 California voters said the country is headed in the wrong direction, compared with about a quarter who said the country is on the right track.
+As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that roughly 7 out of 10 California voters said the country is headed in the wrong direction, compared with a little more than a quarter who said the country is on the right track.

-Among the key races that Californians were casting ballots on was the contest for governor, pitting a Democratic heavyweight and a Republican businessman who's never held elected office, and a race for a U.S. Senate seat between two Democrats — long-time incumbent U.S. Sen. Dianne Feinstein and a state senator from Los Angeles, Kevin de Leon.
+Tuesday's elections determined control of Congress in the final two years of Trump's first term in office.

+Californians re-elected long-time incumbent Democratic U.S. Sen. Dianne Feinstein, rejecting her challenger, a Democratic state senator from Los Angeles.
+In the contest for governor, California voters elected a Democratic heavyweight over a Republican businessman who has never held elected office.

-Democrats were seeking to win as many as seven GOP U.S. House seats in a bid to retake control of Congress.
+Democrats were seeking to win as many as seven GOP U.S. House seats as part of their bid to retake control of Congress.

 RACE FOR SENATE

-In the race for Senate, de Leon was hoping to unseat Feinstein, whom voters first sent to Washington in 1992.
-Feinstein, 85, was favored to win re-election for a fifth full term in the Senate.
+California voters granted Feinstein her fifth full term in the Senate.
+The 85-year old overcame a challenge from state Sen. Kevin de Leon, 51, who argued she hasn't been tough in confronting President Donald Trump.

-Feinstein had a sizable advantage over de Leon among white voters.
-Whites with a college education and those without a college degree were more likely to support Feinstein.
+Feinstein and de Leon received roughly even support among white voters.
+Whites with a college education leaned toward Feinstein and those without a college degree were divided.

-Feinstein also had a sizable advantage among black voters and an apparent advantage among Hispanic voters.
-She also drew support from voters under 45.
-Those ages 45 and older also were more likely to support Feinstein.
+Feinstein was preferred among black voters.
+Hispanic voters were divided.
+She also drew modest support from voters ages 45 and older, while those under 45 were divided.

+Feinstein also drew strong support from women.
+Nearly 6 in 10 women voted for Feinstein, while about 4 in 10 voted for de Leon.

+Voters who felt the country is headed in the wrong direction were also more likely to vote for Feinstein than de Leon.

 California's primary system allows two members of the same political party to face each other in a general election.